real-ahmed-moussa/rag_app/README.md

-## 📝 License
-- This project is shared for portfolio purposes only and may not be used for commercial purposes without permission.
-- This project is licensed under the MIT License.

-© 2025 Dr. Ahmed Moussa

 ## 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.